 Ready to move?
 Great!
 Ready to move into an area with a sizzling hot housing market like Stapleton Denver?
-Even Better!
+Even better!
 No, I’m not crazy.
 That is a great idea.
 You want to go where others are going.
 The housing marketing is moving for a reason.
-Certain positive factors drive the housing market.
-So, you will typically see low unemployment; fast economic growth, beautiful weather or amenities in the area, and great schools being funded by all the building and growth.
-Be just to be sure, let’s define a “hot” market.
+Certain positive factors drive the housing market, so you will typically see low unemployment, fast economic growth, beautiful weather or amenities in the area, and great schools being funded by all the building and growth.
+But just to be sure, let’s define a “hot” market.

 What is a “hot” market?

 To determine if you are looking at a true hot real estate market, check the months of unsold inventory on the market.
-If you see that homes are on the market four to six months, then that is considered a “balance”.
-If it is less than that it is considered a sellers’ market.
+If you see that homes are on the market four to six months, then that is considered a “balance.”
+Any less and it’s considered a sellers’ market.
 The U.S. Census Bureau reported in March of 2016 that the average for the country was about 5.5 months.

 And what are homes doing in Stapleton?
 The average time on the market was eight days.
 Eight.
 Days.
 We are indeed dealing with a hot market in the Stapleton Denver area.
 But, don’t panic, here are a few tips to help you navigate through this sellers’ market.